NEW BUILD: HM5 11-metre oil spill response vessel

 Early in the process it was identified that oil spills are (thankfully) rare events and that it made sense to build a vessel which could perform other tasks in support of operating and maintaining our busy harbour.
 Auckland Council put out a request for proposal to design and build a vessel with multiple requirements: to be capable of servicing the entire Auckland Inshore Limits in a range of weather conditions; to carry and deploy specialist oil recovery and dispersal equipment; to recover debris from the water or to tow stricken vessels away from danger; to carry vehicles to Hauraki Gulf islands; to support Police dive teams; to maintain harbour and Hauraki Gulf infrastructure; to be transported by road to Manukau Harbour and other regional locations.

 It was to be a simple, easy maintenance vessel with minimal fitout, outboard powered with minimum on-board services, designed to be operated by a diverse mix of crew, sometimes during periods of urgency and high pressure.

 The result is an extremely robust, well-built vessel, purpose designed in every detail to reflect the input of the customer.
-With a relatively deep vee hull form and substantial overall displacement, HM5 is a very seaworthy and capable vessel in which the Harbourmaster’s team has confidence to attend any emergency.
-A manually operated folding bow door provides vehicle access without compromise to the reliable, easy maintenance brief.
-A high-capacity hydraulic crane, powered by diesel power pack, enables autonomous loading/unloading from other vessels or shore side.
+With a relatively deep V hull form and substantial overall displacement, HM5 is a very seaworthy and capable vessel in which the Harbourmaster’s team has confidence to attend any emergency.
+A manually-operated folding bow door provides vehicle access without compromise to the reliable, easy maintenance brief.
+A high-capacity hydraulic crane, powered by diesel power pack, enables autonomous loading/unloading from other vessels or shoreside.
 A comfortable, fully enclosed wheelhouse provides warmth and shelter to the crew, with a dedicated toilet compartment accessed from the aft deck.